Deconfounded Image Captioning: A Causal Retrospect: Deconfounded Image Captioning

 \subsection{Choosing $\mathcal{Z}$}

-Since $\mathcal{D}$ is not available after pre-training, we have to deconfound the IC by the front-door adjustment (Fig.~\ref{fig:fig_intro2}(a)).
+As discussed in Section~\ref{sub_sec:frontdoor}, since $\mathcal{D}$ is very complex and almost unavailable, the backdoor adjustment cannot be deployed, we have to deconfound the IC by the front-door adjustment.
 To achieve this, the first challenge is the selection of the mediator $\mathcal{Z}$.
-Based on the retrospect, we know three candidates of $\mathcal{Z}$ which are spatial position (in attention mechanism), sentence pattern, and structured attention.
-For spatial position (Fig.~\ref{fig:fig_retro}(c)), it only provides the visual concepts in the given image, which is a small subset of $\mathcal{D}$, thus it is not a good candidate.
-For sentence pattern (Fig.~\ref{fig:fig_retro}(d)), the calculation of its probability is almost impossible since it is decided by the whole caption, which is not available during the caption generation, thus sentence pattern is also not a good candidate.
-For structured attention (Fig.~\ref{fig:fig_retro}(e)), it is designed to be decided by the image only, while researchers~\cite{yao2018exploring,yang2019auto} learn the structure generator from $\mathcal{D}$, which adds the link $\mathcal{D} \rightarrow \mathcal{Z}$ into the causal graph, thus this IC is confounded.
-However, if we only associate the structure attention with the image, we have a causal graph which cuts off the link $\mathcal{D} \rightarrow \mathcal{Z}$ as Fig.~\ref{fig:fig_intro2}(a).
+Based on the retrospect in Section~\ref{sec:cau_retro}, we know there are three candidates of $\mathcal{Z}$: spatial position (in attention mechanism), sentence pattern, and some kind of the structure (in structured attention).
+For spatial position (Fig.~\ref{fig:fig_retro}(c)), it only provides the visual concepts of the given image, which is a small subset of $\mathcal{D}$, and thus it is not a good candidate.
+For sentence pattern (Fig.~\ref{fig:fig_retro}(d)), the calculation of its probability is almost impossible since it is decided by the whole caption, which is not available during the caption generation, so sentence pattern is also not a good candidate.
+For structured attention (Fig.~\ref{fig:fig_retro}(e)), it is designed to be decided by the image only, while researchers~\cite{yao2018exploring,yang2019auto} learn the structure generator from the same dataset as the captioning, which adds the link $\mathcal{D} \rightarrow \mathcal{Z}$ into the causal graph and as the result, this IC is confounded.
+However, if we only associate the structure with $\mathcal{X}$, we have a causal graph which cuts off the link $\mathcal{D} \rightarrow \mathcal{Z}$ as Fig.~\ref{fig:fig_retro}(f) and then we can apply the front-door adjustment.